LLM Model Comparison — May 2026

 What is the largest context window available in 2026?

-Google Gemini 1.5 Pro offers the largest context window at 1 million tokens (with 2M in preview).
-Claude models support 200K tokens, while GPT-4o and GPT-4 Turbo support 128K tokens.
+Google Gemini 2.5 Pro, Claude Opus 4.7, and Claude Sonnet 4.6 all support 1 million token context windows.
+GPT-4o supports 128K tokens.
 Larger context windows allow processing entire codebases or books in a single request.

 Should I use an open-source or proprietary LLM?